mathmagson/rollaball/README.md

 - In the final section of this project, you'll create a build of your game and deploy it using a stand-alone player.
 - You're almost finished.

+# 8. Building the Game
+## Create a build of your game
+- Now that you've finished your game, it's time to create a built to share it with players.
+- One of the greatest things about Unity is that you can deploy games to lots of different platforms.
+Let's keep it simple today though, and focus on deploying for Windows or Mac.
+- OK, let's get started.
+- First, before you create a build of your game, make sure to save your scene one last time.
+Then, in the top menu, go to File, Build Settings (You can also use the hotkeys Shift + Control or Command and B), this will open up the Build Settings window.
+- In the platform section, you'll see that the current build platform selected PC, Mac and Linux standalone is indicated by the Unity icon.
+The blue highlight shows your current focus.
+- Changing the selection changes the options available to the right.
+- You're going to make a standalone build, so you don't need to change platforms here.
+- If you did, you'd need to select the new platform, for example, WebGL, and then select Switch Platform.
+- Okay, select PC, Mac and Linux standalone again, if you've changed focus to display the build options.
+- In the Target Platform field, make sure your current operating system is selected so you can play the game on your system.
+- Next, in Scenes In Build, select Add Open Scenes to add your rollable game to the build.
+You can also drag scenes from the project window to this list.
+- If sample scene is showing in the list, disable its checkbox to exclude it from your build.
+- It is also possible to create a build in Unity without adding any scenes to the list.
+This will build using only the current scene open for editing, although it's good practice to add the scenes you want to your build.
+- Now, by default, your game will play in full screen.
+But because it's small and doesn't have a menu, let's make it windowed so the player can close it when it's done.
+- Select Player Settings to open a range of different configuration options for the game window.
+- Select Resolution and Presentation and change the Fullscreen Mode field to Windowed.
+By default, this will have a resolution of 1024 by 768.
+But set the default width and height to something smaller if your screen uses a lower resolution.
+- Once you've done that, if you need to, close the Project Settings window and return to Build Settings, select Build.
+This will bring up a dialogue box, asking you to choose a build location.
+To keep things tidy, let's associate the build location with the project.
+- Create a new folder inside your project called "Builds".
+- This folder must be placed at the root of your project alongside the assets and library folders.
+- If you're using Mac OS, you can also choose a name for your build.
+- When you're ready, confirm that you want to select folder on Windows, or save on Mac OS.
+- Unity will now build the application and save it to the Builds folder.
+- When building for Mac, Unity builds a .app bundle, which contains all of the relevant data and files.
+- When building for Windows, Unity builds a .exe file and a data folder which contains all of the necessary resources.
+- To run the game, navigate to the Builds folder, and then run the executable application.
+- It's your game.
+- Now you've created and built a simple game in Unity from scratch.
+- Congratulations!

 ## Built With
 - Unity
 - Visual Studio